 Instructions

-Fold in melted butter.
-Coat 1 cup of blueberries in 1 tbsp of flour.
+- Fold in melted butter.
+Coat 1 cup of blueberries in 1 tablespoon of flour.
 Gently fold the blueberries into the cake mixture.

 Recipe Notes